Featured Care Areas

 Early detection of breast cancer means that your cancer is likely to be smaller and still confined in one spot.
 This makes it much easier to treat and manage the cancer.
 It possibly means a longer lifespan, less chances of the cancer recurring, and a higher chance of preserving the breast.

 Apart from regular screenings at the hospital, there are also monthly breast self-examinations that you can do in the comfort of your own home.
 For those of you still having your period, it should be done on the same day each month, 3 to 5 days after the end of your period.
 As for the older ladies among us who have already undergone menopause, all you have to do is perform the test on the same day each month.
-If you observe any symptoms, try to get them checked out as soon as possible!
+If you observe any symptoms, try to get them checked out as soon as possible.
+Either way, knowledge of a lump being benign would be a load off your chest, and if it turns out to be cancerous, early detection is essential.

 By going for regular screenings, breast cancer can be detected and treated earlier and much more effectively.
 Plus, the results are encouraging.
 If you have not gone for a scan before, why not make an appointment today?
 A scan today might just save you from far more serious conditions in the future.